darryllawson/SublimeTWiki/README.md

 ## Why use this package?

-TWiki and Foswiki have you editing wiki pages in a HTML text area or a web based WYSIWYG editor, but to avoid frustration, and to maximise your productivity, wouldn't you rather be using your awesome Sublime Text editor?
+TWiki and Foswiki have you editing wiki pages in a HTML text area or a web based WYSIWYG editor, but to avoid frustration, and to maximize productivity, wouldn't you rather be using Sublime Text?

 ## What exactly does this package provide?